elham88-hub/CML-Weather-on-Rail/README.md

 # CML-Weather-on-Rail
-Causal Machine Learning analysis of weather impacts on rail and public transport performance, focusing on the heterogeneous treatment effects.
+Causal Machine Learning analysis of weather impacts on rail public transport performance, focusing on the heterogeneous treatment effects.